open-edge-insights/eii-zmq-broker/README.md

 ### Running Unit Tests

-If the EIS ZeroMQ Broker was built with the `-DWITH_TESTS=ON` flag set for the CMake command, then do the following to run the unit tests:
+If the ZeroMQ Broker was built with the `-DWITH_TESTS=ON` flag set for the CMake command, then do the following to run the unit tests:

 > **NOTE:** The commands below assume you are in the, "build/", directory created